The Art of Giving Thanks

 Failing to acknowledge the contributions of others publicly or doing this in a way that minimizes their accomplishments or role can damage relationships.
 Public acknowledgment of what others have done to make what you are doing possible is fair.
 Many individuals, families, schools, and agencies like Kidpower value fairness.

 Remember that when you are the one giving public acknowledgement, much of the glory automatically goes to you as well as to others.
 You can honor yourself while honoring others.
 For example, “I feel grateful for all the people who help make Kidpower possible.
-And, this article owes a lot to the wisdom of Mark Morris, who came up with the term ‘water what you want to see grow,’; the technical expertise of Allegra Doriss, who sends out our e-newsletter; Erika and Chantal’s editing; and the Heart Power Safety Sign drawn by Amanda Golert.”
+And, this article owes a lot to the wisdom of Mark Morris, who gave us the ‘water what you want to see grow’ idea; the keen eye of Beth McGreevy, who told me what to change and found the beautiful photo; the editing from Erika and Chantal, who made the first version much better; and the technical support of Allegra and Dillon, who sent out the newsletter.”

 9. Water What You Want to See Grow.